 There is a serious case to be made that if Gale Sayers was even remotely healthy for double-digit seasons, he would be seen in a much different way, possibly as one of the best running backs and all-around players in NFL History.

-He was a Pro Football Hall of Fame inductee in 1977, the youngest player to ever be selected, so he obviously receives a ton of credit as a great player.
+He was a Pro Football Hall of Fame inductee in 1977, the youngest player to ever be inducted.
+He was also inducted into the Bears Hall of Fame.

 However, over a half-century later, it is easy to forget his greatness in conversations about the best backs of all time.